thisismy-github/pyplayer/executable/!readme.txt

 Summary of contents:
     include           -- These are the excess files that are needed by PyPlayer, which currently includes the two required libvlc .dlls, and all of the currently used VLC plugins.
-If users already have these files in their PATH, (i.e. ffmpeg and VLC are installed) then they do not actually need to be included.
+If users already have these files in their PATH, (i.e. FFmpeg and VLC are installed) then they do not actually need to be included.

     build             -- PyInstaller build files that are created during the first compilation.